Tanusakaray/flask-pandas/README.md

 ## Sample CSV File

-A sample CSV file (`samples.csv`) is included in the `data` folder.
+A sample CSV file (`samples.csv`) is included.
 This file contains data can be used to test the app.

 ### To Use the Sample File:
 1. Run the app by following the instructions above.
-2. Go to the web page and upload `data/samples.csv`.
+2. Go to the web page and upload `samples.csv`.